valamidev/candlestick-convert/README.md

 - No Dependencies
 - Performance single for..loop() used
 - Skip missing candles

+**Limitations:**
+- There is no built in type safety!
+- Intervals only supported as second integers (1 minute = 60 , 2 minute = 120...)
+- Only possitive integer multiplication allowed between base interval and the new interval. e.g. 60->120, 60->180

 **Todo optional features:**
 - Return data integrity problems (missing timeframes)